CannerCMS/docs.canner.io/docs/api-canner-script.md

 ### Common Properties

-These are some properties you will use it frequently
+These are some properties you will use frequently.

 <table>
   <tr>